-Per the Food and Beverage Choices policy, a minimum of 50% of the choices offered in food and beverage vending machines must be healthier options, effective January 1, 2019.
+Per the Food and Beverage Choices policy, a minimum of 50% of the choices offered in food vending machines and 70% of beverage vending machines must be healthier options.
 This policy aligns with the UC systemwide Healthy Vending Guidelines.
 Be Well at Work - Wellness Program partners with ASUC, RSSP, and Canteen Vending to provide healthier choices.

 Remember, a healthy diet is rich in whole, fresh foods and limited in processed snack foods.

 Nutritional Standards for Snack Vending:

 Canteen Vending stocks a minimum of 50% of snack product meeting the UC Berkeley Food & Beverage Choices Policy criteria, similar to SB912: Healthy Options in State Vending Machines.

 - ≤250 calories per serving with at least one option of 100 calories or less.